thoughtspot/thoughtspot.github.io/_end-user/introduction/introduction.md

 ---
-title: [Introduction to ThoughtSpot]
+title: [Introduction to the User Guide]
-summary: This page contains information on navigating and searching data with ThoughtSpot.
+summary: This ThoughtSpot User Guide contains information on navigating and searching data with ThoughtSpot.
 It assists you with starting new searches, managing your pinboards, and troubleshooting.
 last_updated: 11/15/2019
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html